flo-schu/peek/README.md

 ## priorities

+1. [ ] __write code that moves all images out of subfolders (for first sessions)__.
+I pretty sure I can do that easily with a shell script
+2. [ ] __Control QR codes__.
+I need to write something which lets me quickly or automatically assign images from 999 to folders if the diff to any time is <= 4s, than it can go into the respective folder (this should already fix a lot of the problems) for the rest, I can do manual sorting, also I can improve the QR code Also it would be nice to code into submit scripts that 999 is always excluded.
+3. [ ] classify organisms.
+Write small tool which accesses the tag file of moving edge.
+Then I can control how well the classification works.
+4. [ ] use data tool to collect all data files.
-1. [ ] write functions to plot the timeseries (Then I have at least the performance of Daphnia)
+5. [ ] write functions to plot the timeseries (Then I have at least the performance of Daphnia)
-2. [ ] Important: Write detector for Culex
-3. [ ] write code that moves all images out of subfolders (for first sessions)
-4. [ ] Control QR codes
-5. [ ] manually label QR codes which could not be read
+6. [ ] continue to build detection database in order to get ML going

+Later:

-6. [ ] what about zero sized images?
+1. [ ] what about zero sized images?
-7. [ ] Address memory problems when six images were taken from one nanocosm (need 1.2 GB memory)
-8. [x] write cluster script to process images
-9. [ ] change design of struct path --> relative import to base directory.
+2. [ ] change design of struct path --> relative import to base directory.
        Otherwise its quite shit. should be possible and not too much work.
        Until then, write helper function to strip everything until datefolder and preprend current path.

+Done:

+1. [x] Important: Write detector for Culex
+2. [x] Address memory problems when six images were taken from one nanocosm (need 1.2 GB memory).
+Not really a problem any more when I can request 20G on cluster :)
+3. [x] write cluster script to process images